Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Background

 \subsection{Ongoing work in short-range link hardware}

 Experimental work has shown that quantum communication between devices is preliminary yet feasible.
 In the space of microwave links, the work of~\cite{kurpiers2018deterministic} shows that superconducting qubits and microwave links can couple at high efficiency, mediated by coupling resonators.
-The systems in~\cite{zhong2021deterministic} and~\cite{magnard2020microwave} demonstrate high-fidelity (80-91\%) qubit state transfer and entanglement between two nodes separated by a meter within one DR and five meters between separated cryostats, respectively.
-Similarly,~\cite{zhou2021modular} describes SWAP operations between four quantum modules, each containing a single qubit, with a microwave quantum state router.
-These demonstrations are promising as a cold waveguide provides a reliable means to transfer microwave signals between superconducting qubits, perhaps enabling near-term, networked QC architectures.
+The systems in~\cite{zhong2021deterministic} and~\cite{magnard2020microwave} demonstrate high-fidelity qubit state transfer and entanglement between two nodes separated by a meter within one DR and five meters between separated cryostats, respectively.
+Similarly,~\cite{zhou2023realizing} describes SWAP operations between four quantum modules, each containing a single qubit, with a microwave quantum state router.
+Ref.~\cite{niu2023low} demonstrates state transfer in a network of five, four-qubit processors connected by aluminum cables.
+This list of demonstrations, which is not all inclusive, are promising as a cold waveguide provides a reliable means to transfer microwave signals between superconducting qubits, perhaps enabling near-term, networked QC architectures.

 In Section \ref{sec:physicallayer}, we describe the physics and characteristics of these links, comparing them with matter-optical transduction.